 Make-up work due to excused absence must be completed within 2 days after returning to school.

 If a student misses a teacher's test due to excused absence, s/he may make arrangements with the teacher to take the test.
-If s/he misses a MME Test or other standardized test, the student should consult with the counselor to arrange for taking the test.

 EARLY DISMISSAL